pyscf/pyscf.github.io/source/user/mcscf.rst

 To reduce to computational expense of CASSCF calculations, users can "freeze" orbitals thereby excluding them from optimization.

-Users can specify a number to free the N lowest orbitals:
+Users can specify the number of lowest orbitals to freeze:

 .. code-block:: python